mmoanis/WinC/README.md

 ##contributing?
 WinC is under GNU GPL2.
 You can fork and add what ever you want, if you want to make pull requests you are welcomed.
+WinC is made with SharpShell library that makes the context menu entry and necessary registry entries for all c files.